João Pessoa (politician): Death

 On July 26, 1930, Pessoa was on an official visit to Recife when he was shot and killed by an infuriated Dantas.
 The assassination stirred up a wave of bad feeling toward the federal government and the outgoing president Washington Luís, who was accused of bearing the "moral responsibility".
 Not long after Pessoa's death, Washington Luís was overthrown, and Getúlio Vargas installed as president.

 Legacy

-The state capital, formerly Paraíba, was renamed João Pessoa in September 1930.
+Parahyba do Norte, the capital and largest city of Paraíba, was renamed João Pessoa in September 1930, two months after his assassination.
 Pessoa is also commemorated in the Paraíba state flag, which features the word Nego ("I deny"), a reference to Pessoa's refusal to accept Júlio Prestes as president.
 The colors of the flag, red and black, symbolize the blood shed during the assassination and the period of mourning which followed.